Which are the top excursions from Kyiv? Our suggestions including how long they will take

 How to get to Chernihiv (Chernigov) from Kiev

-Assuming you’re travelling by public transport, the best way to reach Chernihiv from Kiev is by marshrutka which depart from outside Kiev’s Lisova (Лісова) metro station.
+Assuming you’re travelling by public transport, the best way to reach Chernihiv from Kyiv is by marshrutka which depart from outside Kyiv’s Lisova (Лісова) metro station.
 Minivans also go from Chernihivska metro (Чернігівська), but we were advised that Lisova is more convenient.
 Look for the sign reading Chernihiv or Chernigov on the front of the marshrutka, which will be written as ЧЕРНІГІВ or ЧЕРНИГОВ.

 Museum of Strategic Missile Troops near Pervomaisk (Pervomaysk)